lamhq/tech-notes/typescript/1-handbook/6-classes.md

 ### `implements` Clauses

 `implements` clause is only a check that the class can be treated as the interface type.
-It doesn’t change the type of the class or its methods at all.
+It doesn't change the type of the class or its methods at all.

 ```ts
 interface Pingable {